McDowell Creek Falls County Park Hike

 Basic directions: From the Lower Parking Lot, take the footbridge across the creek.
 After 0.2 miles, you’ll reach a fork in the trail which is the loop portion of the trail.
 You can go either direction to do the loop.

 From the Lower Parking Lot, look for the trail map by the wooden footbridge crossing McDowell Creek.
-Begin the hike by crossing the bridge and taking a moment to notice the remarkable clarity of the water passing beneath it.
-Follow the trail along the creek through a forest of pines, maples, and alders, many of which are covered with an impressive carpet of moss.
+Begin the hike by crossing the bridge, taking a moment to notice the remarkable clarity of the water passing beneath it.
+Follow the trail along the creek through a forest of Doug fir, maple, and alder, many of which are covered with an impressive carpet of moss.
 After 0.2 miles, you’ll reach the first trail junction just before Royal Terrace Falls.

 This first trail junction begins the loop portion of the hike, which you can do in either direction.
-Taking a right will lead you up a long set of stairs through the undergrowth of sword ferns alongside the upper tiers of 120-foot Royal Terrace Falls.
+Taking a right will lead you up a long set of stairs through sword ferns alongside the upper tiers of 120-foot Royal Terrace Falls.

-No matter how many waterfalls I visit in Oregon, there seems to be no end to their variety.
-Royal Terrace Falls is especially memorable for the smoothness of the rock that makes up its gently curving tiers.
-Water falling over these rocks reminds me of a wide ribbon that curls as it’s unspooled.
+No matter how many waterfalls I visit in Oregon, no two are the same.
+Royal Terrace Falls is memorable for the smoothness of the rock that makes up its gently curved tiers.
+It reminds me of a wide ribbon that curls as it’s unspooled.
 Unlike the Silver Falls State Park waterfalls and most of those in the Columbia Gorge, Royal Terrace Falls was not formed by basaltic lava flows from northeastern Oregon.
 Instead, the falls tumble over rocks made of volcanic breccia and sandstone.
 The breccia is part of the Little Butte Volcanics, a series of eruptions during the formation of the early Cascades.

-At the top of the stairs, you’ll reach a fenced overlook with a view of Royal Terrace Falls and Fall Creek from above.
-After admiring the view from the overlook, take the small wooden footbridge across the creek.
+At the top of the stairs, you’ll reach a fenced overlook with an overhead view of Royal Terrace Falls and Fall Creek.
+After admiring the overlook, take the small wooden footbridge across the creek.
 You’ll see a fork to the right just before the footbridge that looks like a trail but doesn’t lead anywhere.

 Here, the trail returns to McDowell Creek just before its plunge as Majestic Falls.
 A large fenced viewpoint overlooks McDowell Creek and the top of the falls.
 After admiring Majestic Falls from above, take the stairs down to the viewpoint at its base.
-These stairs have a missing step that can be a little tricky to negotiate.
+Watch for the missing step.

 The viewpoint at the base of the falls is the perfect spot to admire its 40-foot plunge over a mossy cliff.
-While the rocks here look a lot like the flood basalts that formed Silver Falls State Park, they are made of diabase that is close to 23 million years old.
+While the rocks here look a lot like the flood basalts that formed Silver Falls State Park, they’re made of diabase, close to 23 million years old.

 After you leave the viewpoint, take the bridge across McDowell Creek to continue the loop trail.
 You’ll be staying close to the creek for the rest of the hike.

 Shortly after leaving the stairs and returning to the unpaved trail, look for the 15-foot Crystal Falls in McDowell Creek.
-The Crystal Pool is at its base.
+The Crystal Pool is at its base, a popular swimming hole in the summer.
 You’ll then cross paved McDowell Creek Road and reach an unmarked trail junction.
 Keep left at the junction.
 The trail to the right leads to the Middle Parking Lot and its picnic area.
-Take the wooden footbridge across McDowell Creek and continue for 0.2 miles until you reach the base of Royal Terrace Falls.
+Take the wooden footbridge across McDowell Creek.
+Continue for 0.2 miles until you reach the base of Royal Terrace Falls.

 Getting there